 The notary’s work varies from certifying that company and business documents and transactions have been duly signed, to authenticating personal documents and information for immigration or emigration purposes, or to apply to marry or to work abroad.
 Notaries can provide authentication and a secure record for almost any kind of transaction, document or event.

 A notarial certificate provides a confirmation certification or authentication of some fact by a notary public.
 Frequent examples are to certify that copies are true copies of originals, both of which have been checked, or to witness the signature of a person or that a person has been duly appointed to a particular position and has authority to act.

 What is the effect of a notarial act?

 All notarial acts and instruments may be received in evidence without further proof as being duly authenticated in accordance with the requirements of law of the receiving jurisdiction, unless the contrary is proved.
 A notary will, therefore, take care to verify the contents of the document and check any facts and information necessary in order to be able to act in a reliable manner.
 Anyone receiving a notary’s document will assume that they have checked all the facts in it and taken the responsibility for them, unless they make it clear that this is not the case.

 What is legalisation?

 This is a certificate from an authority or diplomatic office to certify the notary public is, in fact, a notary public in Jersey.
 Documents requiring legalisation will be legalised by the Lieutenant Governor at the Passport Office in Jersey.
 Unless the recipient country accepts the apostille or they have no requirement for legalisation, the document may also need to be legalised by the London embassy or consulate of the recipient country.

 These are basic principles and there are exceptions –requirements country to country may change at short notice.

-For further information please do not hesitate to call 630530 or email us at email@example.com;;
+For advice, assistance or further information on Jersey Notarial services please do not hesitate to call 630530 or email us on firstname.lastname@example.org